HMMalek/Tunisia-COVID-19/README.md

-# A simple graphical representation of the evolution of the COVID-19 cases in TUNISIA
+# TUNISIA COVID-19
-the project is based on the simple-data-table-map project: http://caspg.github.io/simple-data-table-map/
+A simple graphical representation of the evolution of the COVID-19 cases in TUNISIA the project is based on the simple-data-table-map project: http://caspg.github.io/simple-data-table-map/